lamhq/tech-notes/pages/devops/aws/big-data/kinesis/kinesis-data-stream.md

 For writes, you can push up to 1,000 records per second, with a data rate of 1 MB per second.

-Each shard can support up to 1000 PUT records per second.

 A stream is composed of one or more shards.

 The total capacity of the stream is the sum of the capacities of its shards.